 Concerns about rising crime are widespread.

-A report from the city’s police department compared offenses between April 2019 and April 2018.
+In a report from the city’s police department, they compared offenses from April 2018 to those from April 2019.
 Aggravated assaults jumped by about 29 percent; larcenies by about 30 percent; and motor vehicle thefts by just over 112 percent.
 There was an uptick in arson as well.

-Republican council member Jake Teshka said the city’s police force is stretched, which could hurt officer performance.
+Republican Common Council member Jake Teshka said the city’s police force is stretched, which could hurt officer performance.

 Teshka told TCR that he wants to see crime to go down, which he said would help encourage young people to return to South Bend and invest in their community.

 “I’m the father of two young children,” said Teshka.
 “I want them to be able to grow up, enjoy their time in South Bend, and want to stay here and raise their own families.”

 Brian Demo is a TCR news intern.